• Skip to primary navigation

 • Chinese Five Spice. - It is not a spicy spice.
 However, it can have an intense flavor.
 The amount of spices listed might not seem like a lot, but if you are not used to using them, they can be very overpowering.
 I suggest starting with a lower amount and taste testing to make sure you get the spice you want.
 If you find your marinade has too much spice, add a few tablespoons of rice or apple cider vinegar to help calm them down.

 • Gluten-free Soy Sauce. - Typical soy sauce is NOT gluten-free, as it contains wheat.
 Make sure you are using a soy sauce that is labeled gluten-free.
-You can also use tamari or coconut aminios if you can't find gluten-free soy sauce.
+You can also use tamari or coconut aminos if you can't find gluten-free soy sauce.

 • Mirin. - Usually, char siu uses a Shaoxing wine, which is made from rice but can contain wheat.
 I've switched the Shaoxing wine for mirin which is also made from rice, but it is gluten-free.